ninjaalex888/courses/csci5622/project/assign.md

 Grade
 ======================

-The grade will be out of 100 points, broken into five areas:
+Your grade will be based on five areas:

 * _Presentation_: For your video presentation, do you highlight what you did and make people care?
 Did you use time well during the presentation?